Luke ShawEnglish Footballer

-Mourinho handed Shaw starts for their 1-0 win against Bournemouth in the Premier League and 2-1 loss to Bristol City in the League Cup semi-finals.
+Mourinho handed Shaw starts for the 1-0 win against Bournemouth in the Premier League and the 2-1 loss to Bristol City in the League Cup semi-finals.

 Luke started five successive games in the Premier League during the festive period to suggest Shaw had turned a corner under Mourinho.

 However, the left-back made just three starts following his last 90 minutes in the Premier League against Swansea on 15 January.

 Shaw was linked with a potential summer move to FC Barcelona, Chelsea FC and Tottenham Hotspur.

 However, speculation in June 2018 suggested Man United were prepared to offer Shaw a new deal.

 Jose Mourinho On Luke Shaw